pmcau/AustralianElectorates/readme.md

     "DateGazetted": "2018-07-13",
-    "Description": "<p>The Division of Canberra covers an area in central ACT consisting of the Districts of:</p><ul><li>Canberra Central,</li><li>Kowen,</li><li>Majura,</li><li>part of Belconnen,</li><li>part of Jerrabomberra,</li><li>part of Molonglo Valley,</li><li>part of Weston Creek, and</li><li>part of Woden Valley</li></ul>", "DemographicRating": "<strong>Inner Metropolitan</strong> – situated in capital cities and consisting of well-established built-up suburbs", "ProductsAndIndustry": "Mainly residential with tourism, retail and some light industry at Fyshwick and Beard", "NameDerivation": "A locality name derived from an Aboriginal word which is held to mean 'meeting place'.", "Enrollment": 95348,
+    "Description": "<p>The Division of Canberra covers an area in central ACT consisting of the Districts of:</p><ul><li>Canberra Central,</li><li>Kowen,</li><li>Majura,</li><li>part of Belconnen,</li><li>part of Jerrabomberra,</li><li>part of Molonglo Valley,</li><li>part of Weston Creek, and</li><li>part of Woden Valley</li></ul>", "DemographicRating": "<strong>Inner Metropolitan</strong> – situated in capital cities and consisting of well-established built-up suburbs", "NameDerivation": "A locality name derived from an Aboriginal word which is held to mean 'meeting place'.", "Enrollment": 95348,
     "TwoCandidatePreferred": {